Country Days Photo Contest starts Friday

 One of the most popular events in the Parkland, Country Days begins Friday and continues through Sunday.
 Amateur photographers ages 16 years and older are invited to submit photos they’ve taken of the weekend’s festivities on the Farmington Country Days Facebook page, using the hashtag #countrydays2022 on every photo they post.

 Anyone submitting a photo is entered in the contest.
-All photos must be submitted no later than 4 p.m., Monday, June 6.
+All photos must be submitted no later than 4 p.m.
+June 6.
 The Daily Journal/Farmington Press will choose a winner from all of the eligible entries received during the contest period.
-The winner will be announced by Tuesday, June 7, on or around noon on both newspapers' Facebook pages.
+The winner will be announced by June 7, on or about noon on both newspapers' Facebook pages.

-The prize for Best Picture is a specially-framed 8x10 copy of the winning photo and a $100 gift certificate to Colton’s Steakhouse in Farmington.
-Additionally, the Best Picture and two runners-up will be published in a future issue of The Daily Journal and Farmington Press.
+The prize for Best Picture is a specially-framed 8x10 copy of the winning photo and a $100 Visa gift card.
+Additionally, the Best Picture and two runners-up will be published in a future issue of the Daily Journal and Farmington Press.

 People are also reading…